PulsarHRI/pulsarhri.github.io/docs/Classes-06-ActuatorOperation.md

 ## Startup Calibration Mode

+!!! important
+    DO NOT USE THIS MODE UNLESS SPECIFIED BY PULSAR DEVELOPMENT TEAM

 When the actuator is powered on with the control mode set to **Calibration**, the system performs an automatic offset calibration.
 This process aligns the electrical position of the motor with the mechanical position of the encoder, ensuring accurate motion control.

 During this calibration: